smbdhar/home/README.md

 #
-Welcome visitor.
-You have land on older version of the github page.
+Welcome visitor!
+You have land on the older version of homepage.

-Please redirect to new version of the homepage below:
+Please redirect to the new version of homepage below:

 https://smbdhar.github.io/